babonet13/HostYourNode/Docker/readme.md

 Section "Docker" of the Host Your Node projet
 ==
-This section dedicated for the storage of the image "recipes" which are composed by :
+This section is dedicated to store of the image "recipes" which are composed by :
 * 1 mandatory Dockefile.
 * 1 (or several) optional configuration (files).